Event Tracking and Consent Mode: Engineering Data Collection Without Losing Performance

 3. Server logic checks consent and filters event data accordingly

 This reduces risk significantly.
-You are no longer blindly sending raw data to Google, Meta, or others, you inspect and control it first.
+You are no longer blindly sending raw data to Google, Meta, or others.
+You inspect and control it first.

-First-Party Event Tagging
+First Party Event Tagging

-For clients in Germany or Switzerland, I often bypass GA4 or Meta Pixel entirely for some flows and use custom endpoints to log user behaviour in first-party databases.
+For clients in Germany or Switzerland, I often bypass GA4 or Meta Pixel entirely for some flows and use custom endpoints to log user behaviour in first party databases.

 Example: